department-of-veterans-affairs/vets-website/content/pages/education/work-learn/job-and-apprenticeship.md

 template: 4-action-page-pending
 ---

-We offer education benefits to support you while you learn a trade or skill through on-the-job training (OJT) or apprenticeships.
-Find out if you can get education benefits.
+You can get help paying for books, supplies, and housing while you’re learning a trade or skill through on-the-job training (OJT) or apprenticeships.
+Find out how to get education benefits.

 <div class="call-out" markdown="1">